 A similar concept can also be applied to websites.
 Every visitor who comes to your website holds potential to deliver certain value to you and you should know what that value is.
 Visitor lifetime value has following components:

 - Goals – what goals you want the visitor to complete; it can be signups, downloads, leads, clicks on ads, or purchases

 - Value of those goals – you should put a dollar figure to each of those goals.
 What is a signup worth to you?
 What is a lead worth to you?
 What is average sale made per visitor?

 - Conversion rate for those goals – out of 100 visitors who visit your website, how many complete goals you have defined.
 That value is called conversion rate.

 - Visitor retention – on an average, how many visits does a visitor make on your website.
 Is that value 1, 2 or as large as 5-10?
 With each additional visit, you get a chance to have the visitor complete your goals and deliver value to your business.
 You are doing an extremely poor job if on an average most of your visitors never come back.
 Have them come back to your website!

 Based on these parameters, a simplistic formula can be derived for visitor life time value:

 Tracking and optimizing a single metric like visitor life time value gives you THE best perspective on whether your activities on the website are really worth it.
-If you aren’t calculating and increasing visitor life time value, you are loosing a lot of opportunity to drive your business ahead.
+If you aren’t calculating and increasing visitor life time value, you are losing a lot of opportunity to drive your business ahead.
 The metric also attaches a bound to what you should be paying for acquiring visitors through paid advertisements, banner ads or affiliates.
 You cannot spend more to acquire a visitor more than what you expect to derive from him.